Anti-Romani sentiment: France

 France has come under criticism for its treatment of Roma.
 In the summer of 2010, French authorities demolished at least 51 illegal Roma camps and began the process of repatriating their residents to their countries of origin.
 The French government has been accused of perpetrating these actions to pursue its political agenda.
-In July 2013, Jean-Marie Le Pen, a very controversial far-right politician and founder of the National Front party, had a lawsuit filed against him by the European Roma and Travellers Forum, SOS Racisme and the French Union of Travellers Association after he publicly called France's Roma population "smelly" and "rash-inducing", claiming his comments violated French law on inciting racial hatred.
+In July 2013, Jean-Marie Le Pen, a highly controversial far-right politician and founder of the National Front party, had a lawsuit filed against him by the European Roma and Travellers Forum, SOS Racisme and the French Union of Travellers Association after he publicly called France's Roma population "smelly" and "rash-inducing", claiming his comments violated French law on inciting racial hatred.

+In France, anti-Romani sentiment (often referred to as anti-Gypsyism) is identified as a specific and persistent form of racism targeting Roma, Manouches, Sinti, Yéniches, and groups administratively classified as Gens du voyage.
+Based on long-term survey data from the CNCDH racism barometer, attitudes toward Roma are consistently the most negative among all minority groups measured.
+Levels of tolerance toward Roma are significantly lower than those toward Black people, Jews, Muslims, or people of North African origin, leading scholars to describe anti-Romani prejudice as “the last acceptable form of prejudice” in French society.

+While hostility declined between 2014 and 2022, most indicators show a renewed increase since 2022.
+A substantial share of the population continues to endorse stereotypes portraying Roma as nomadic, unwilling to integrate, dependent on welfare, or associated with delinquency.
+However, acceptance of openly racist public statements has decreased over time.
+Anti-Romani attitudes are strongly correlated with broader ethnocentrism.
+They are socially structured: they are more prevalent among older age groups, individuals with lower levels of education, people experiencing economic insecurity, and respondents positioned on the right of the political spectrum.
+Regional variations are also observed, with higher hostility in eastern and Mediterranean regions.

+Research emphasizes that these attitudes are shaped less by direct experience than by long-standing symbolic representations and political discourse.
+Increased public recognition of the genocide of Roma during the Second World War has improved awareness, but remains fragile and uneven, highlighting ongoing challenges in combating anti-Romani racism in France.

 Germany

-After 2005 Germany deported some 50,000 people, mainly Romanis, to Kosovo.
+After 2005, Germany deported some 50,000 people, mainly Romani, to Kosovo.
 They were asylum seekers who fled the country during the Kosovo War.
-The people were deported after living more than 10 years in Germany.
-The deportations were highly controversial: many were children and obtained education in Germany, spoke German as their primary language and considered themselves to be Germans.
+The people were deported after living in Germany for more than 10 years.
+The deportations were highly controversial, as many were children who had obtained an education in Germany, spoke German as their primary language, and considered themselves to be Germans.
 Three victims of the Hanau shootings were Romanis.